Getting Around Vietnam

 While motorbikes dominate the road, they’re by no means the only transport option available in Vietnam.
 Cars, buses, trains, and airplanes are all viable methods of getting around the country.

-Cars are becoming increasingly popular as locals grow wealthier and tax burdens are eased.
+Vehicles are becoming increasingly popular as locals grow wealthier and tax burdens become effortless.
 In many areas, this can lead to a marked increase in traffic congestion as parking rules are lax and generally unenforced.

 However, hiring a car with a driver is easily done and cheap to boot.
 Whether you wish to hire a car for a one-way trip, a day, or a whole week, all of these services can be arranged.
 Travelers who wish to avoid traveling by bus, for example, can hire a car for longer trips to make their journey more pleasant and customisable.
 Many drivers will work for a thoroughly reasonable rate which you can negotiate with them.
 They can be hired independently or through a travel agency.